TimSusa/rpi-osc-midi-jukebox/README.md

 # rpi-osc-midi-jukebox
-Turn your raspberry pi into a self running music jukebox, which is full controllable via OSC and MIDI. iOS and Android Controls supported
+Turn your raspberry pi into a self running music jukebox, which is fully controllable via OSC and MIDI. iOS and Android Controls supported

 # Features
 - self running music jukebox, with playlist from soma fm (configurable)